orthecreedence/cl-async/signal-handling.md

 This section goes over how to tie into your operating system's signaling system so your application can listen to the signals passed to it and act accordingly.

+__NOTE__: Signal handling *really* only works on linux.
+It will run on windows, but don't be surprised if your signals don't catch.

 - [signal-handler](#signal-handler) _function_
 - [free-signal-handler](#free-signal-handler) _function_
 - [clear-signal-handlers](#clear-signal-handlers) _function_